best-of-lists/best-of-generator/README.md

 All projects in a best-of list are ranked and sorted by a project-quality score (also called `projectrank`).
 The score is calculated based on various metrics automatically collected from Github and different package managers.
 The score is just a sum of points which a project collects for various aspects and metrics.
 The score only has a meaning when it is compared to the project-quality score of other projects.
 We currently use the following aspects to calculate the score:

 > This calculation is just chosen by experience.
-There is not scientific proof that this really reflects the quality of a project.
+There is no scientific proof that this really reflects the quality of a project.

 - Has homepage link & description: `+ 1`
 - Has an existing GitHub repository: `+ 1`